AT&T, Time Warner complete major merger

 The merger could shape the way consumers stream TV and movies, and how much they pay

-AT&T and Time Warner have completed their merger, one of the biggest media deals ever, just two days after a federal judge approved the combination over objections by the Trump Justice Department that it would hurt consumers.
+AT&T has completed its $81 billion takeover of Time Warner, one of the biggest media deals ever.
+A federal judge approved the combination just two days earlier over objections by the Trump Justice Department that it would hurt consumers.

-The merger could shape the way consumers stream TV and movies, and how much they pay, and may usher in a new era of accelerating change and deal-making in the media and telecom worlds.
+The merger could shape the way consumers stream TV and movies and how much they pay, and stands to usher in a new era of accelerating change and deal making in the media and telecom worlds.

 Comments